Perfect square trinomials

 x2 + 8x + 16 = (x + 4)2

-We add the square of half the coefficient of x -- half of 8 is 4 -- because when we multiply (x + 4)2, the coefficient of x will be twice that number.
+We add the square of half the coefficient of x, because when we expand (x + 4)2, the coefficient of x will be twice that number.

 And since the middle term of the trinomial has a minus sign, then the binomial also must have a minus sign.